Rami-shaar/Serverless-app-with-CloudFormation-and-Cloudfront/README.md

 ---

-## 🖱️ Button-to-Database Flow (S3 → API Gateway → Lambda → DynamoDB)
+## 🖱️ Button-to-Database Flow (CloudFront → API Gateway → Lambda → DynamoDB)

-1. The user visits the static frontend hosted on S3 (via CloudFront HTTPS).
+1. The user visits the frontend served from a **CloudFront HTTPS URL**.
 2. Clicking the **“Call API”** button triggers a `fetch()` call to the API Gateway endpoint.
 3. API Gateway invokes the **Lambda function**.
 4. Lambda writes a new item (`id` and `createdAt`) into the **DynamoDB table**.